Grant Opportunities

 Congratulations to our NPGA communities of Stuart, Neb., and Trinidad, Colo., that were awarded Pipeline and Hazardous Materials Safety Administration (PHMSA) grants in the 2022 round of funding.

-The 2023 funding cycle for the Natural Gas Distribution Infrastructure Safety and Modernization Grants opened on May 23, with an application deadline of July 24, 2023.
-The link will take you to several additional resources, including the Notice of Funding Opportunity (NOFO), evaluation plan, best practices for submitting a grant application, webinars, and FAQs.
+Natural Gas Distribution Infrastructure Safety and Modernization Grants are available.
+Check the link for current funding cycles and application deadlines.
+The link has several additional resources, including the Notice of Funding Opportunity (NOFO), evaluation plan, best practices for submitting a grant application, webinars, and FAQs.

 Additional State Opportunities